 We also have a code sample that creates tasks from a selected appointment, with each task due in the days leading up to the appointment.
-The code can be tweaked to create a series or tasks or appointments from an email message or other Outlook items.
+The code can be tweaked to create a series of tasks or appointments from an email message or other Outlook items.

 If you need to create a large number of tasks or skip weekends and holidays, it will be easier to create the tasks (or appointments) in Excel and Import them into Outlook or use a utility from the Tools section below.
 Sample workbook

-The subject in my example includes the date date of the task because it makes it easier to see that it is working.
+The subject in my example includes the date of the task because it makes it easier to see that it is working.
 Once you are satisfied with the code, you can change the subject field as necessary.